Edith Pechey: The Hope Scholarship

 Forty years previously, Professor Hope, then Professor of Chemistry, had instituted annual awards known as the Hope Scholarships.
 The four students who achieved the highest marks sitting the first-term examination in chemistry for the first time were to be granted free use of the facilities of the University laboratory during the next term.
 Edith Pechey came top of this group and therefore had first claim to a Hope Scholarship.

-Dr Crum Brown, the Professor of Chemistry, was concerned that awarding the scholarship to a woman would provoke a backlash from the male students, who had grown increasingly hostile when they saw that women were capable of outstripping them in competitive examinations.
+Crum Brown, the Professor of Chemistry, was concerned that awarding the scholarship to a woman would provoke a backlash from the male students, who had grown increasingly hostile when they saw that women were capable of outstripping them in competitive examinations.
 He had also noticed that, as the term had progressed, many of his respected colleagues in the medical faculty began to express resentment of the presence of women in the University.

 He therefore decided to award the scholarships to male students who achieved lower grades than Pechey.
 The cited reason was "that women are not part of the University class, because they are separately taught."